Kotlin/kotlinx-kover/toolset/kover-cli/README.md

 To run classes instrumented offline, you need to add `org.jetbrains.kotlinx:kover-offline` artifact to the application's classpath.

-You also need to pass the system property `kover.offline.report.path` to the application with the path to indicate the path where you want binary reports to be saved.
+You also need to pass the system property `kover.offline.report.path` to the application with the path where you want binary report to be saved.

 Also see [Gradle example](#gradle-example)